 UNA NUEVA TIERRA (A NEW LAND) traces the struggles of three families as they are cast to society's margins, unable to achieve even the most basic progress due to their poverty.

 The process of making this film was as much about forming relationships as it was about choosing where to point the camera.
 We filmed Bura the first time we met him.
 Looking back at the footage of him opening his gate, laughing, telling us to “come on” – inviting us into his home, strangers with a camera – we see the kindness and strength that we came to know more intimately over the years.
 The second time we filmed with Bura we mostly photographed his face and hands.
 The camera became a tool for getting to know him, and getting to know him helped us to film closer.
 We are forever grateful to him for teaching us how to be filmmakers.

-We set out to make a film where the camera would record, as objectively as possible, the daily lives of those living on the Pajarito Mesa.
-We knew we would have to nurture trust and work with individuals who were as drawn to us as we were drawn to them.
-But part of the mutual attraction of the relationships we formed was also our differences, seeking to understand what we didn’t have experience with.
+We set out to make a film where the camera would record the daily lives of those living on the Pajarito Mesa.
+We knew we would have to nurture trust and work with individuals who were as drawn to us as we were to them.
+Part of the mutual attraction of the relationships we formed was our differences, as we sought to understand what we didn’t have experience with.
 We filmed the everyday act of Vanessa chopping wood because it was so different from our lives, and she let us do it because an outsider had never been so interested in the details of her life.

 Jackie Munro & Jesse Fisher

 UNA NUEVA TIERRA (A NEW LAND) was awarded Best Documentary by the New Mexico Film Office at the 2017 New Mexico Filmmakers Showcase.